amalbosemathew/vpc_terraform/README.md

 - Easy to customise and use.
 - Each subnet CIDR block created through automation.
 - Using tfvars file to access and modify variables.
+- Project name is appended to the resources that are creating.

 ## Prerequisites for this project
 - Need AWS CLI access or IAM user access with attached policies for the creation of VPC.